Sunshine returns today with the start of a warming trend

-Elmira, N.Y.
-(WETM) – Another cold start to the day.
+Binghamton, N.Y.
+(WIVT) – Another cold start to the day.
 Do we warm up?
 Details below:

 TODAY: